Recently, I experienced burnout, and it wasn’t pretty.

 Often, when we are burnt out, we don’t deal with it.
 This puts us at a serious risk of developing other health concerns such as poor mental health, diabetes, and cardiovascular disease.

-Corporate Wellbeing programs can significantly improve employee satisfaction and create more cohesive teams, providing a foundation of support and therefore reducing the risk of employee burn out.
+Corporate Wellbeing Programs can significantly improve employee satisfaction and create more cohesive teams, providing a foundation of support and therefore reducing the risk of employee burn out.